danhunsaker/angular-dynamic-forms/README.md

     controlled by code.
 Boasts compatibility with many languages and frameworks, including AngularJS, Java Swing, native Android, and others.
 * [inputEx][inputex] - A YUI3 library offering.
+* ["The Other" ADF][wbreza] - Wallace Breza's project with the same name this one started with.

 Issues And Assistance
 ---------------------